IAmJonoBo/Stack-Composer/docs/src/architecture/component-details/README.md

 # Component Details Index

 _All roads lead here: every major module in **Stack Composer** has a dedicated sub‑page.
 When you start coding or refactoring, update the matching doc so the map never lags behind the territory._

+{% include "../../_includes/toolchain.md" %}

 | #   | Component                            | Filename                                                             | Lead crate / dir         | Status            |
 | --- | ------------------------------------ | -------------------------------------------------------------------- | ------------------------ | ----------------- |